info-aliahmadi/AuthInASP.NET/README.md

-# ASP.NET (.NET 7) Authentication and Authorization Project
+# Authentication and Authorization(Permission-based) in ASP.NET Core Project (.NET 7)

 This project is an example implementation of authentication and authorization (Permission-based) in ASP.NET Core using the .NET 7 framework.
 It provides a basic setup for user registration, login, role management, and access control to various parts of the application based on user roles and permissions.